3 steps to help your business appear in search engine results

 Fix broken links

 Hyperlinks provide easy ways for users to consume information across various websites, and the “webs” created by these links make it easy for search engine “spiders” to crawl around and better understand your site’s content.
-When a link on your site no longer works, however, it stops these web-crawling spider in their tracks, preventing your site from being indexed and ranked properly.
+When a link on your site no longer works, however, it stops these web-crawling spiders in their tracks, preventing your site from being indexed and ranked properly.

 You won’t always know if a site you’ve linked to has become defunct or redirected, and it’s a lot of work to manually check all the links on your website on a regular basis.
 Womply tests all the links on your site, and Website Highlights lets you know if you need to fix any broken ones to save you time and ensure that bad links aren’t hurting your chances of higher search rankings.